E3SM-Project/e3sm_diags/source/add-new-diagnostics.rst

 If users want to, they can add their own derived variables, which is added to the default list during runtime and overwrite any default values if there's a collision.
 Since derived variables require code, such functionality cannot be added to json/cfg files.
-We do the following in the parameters script, which is a Python script (ex: the Python script is ``myparams.py`` in the command ``acme_diags_driver.py -p myparams.py -d mydiags.cfg``).
+You can do the following in the parameters script, which is a Python script (ex: the Python script is ``myparams.py`` in the command ``acme_diags_driver.py -p myparams.py -d mydiags.cfg``).